News & Upcoming Events

 Even though our membership is strong, we have vacancies that we would like to fill and we are always on the lookout for talented musicians to join us.

 In 2008 we received some Lottery funding in the Awards for All programme, which was used to buy four instruments.
 We have a selection of spare instruments available to lend to get new players started.
-We have a training group that meets every Tuesday at 7.15 pm, to prepare beginners for the main band.
+We have a junior group that meets every Tuesday at 7.15 pm, to prepare beginners for the main band.

 In fact, you don’t even need to be able to play to join our group.
 One of our members is a qualified music teacher and will help you to get started.